spiritix/lada-cache/README.md

 ## Why?

 Most RDBMS provide internal caching systems (for example Mysql Query Cache).
-Unfortunately these caching systems have some very serious limitations:
+Unfortunately, these caching systems have some very serious limitations:

 - They do not cache queries over multiple tables (especially joins)
 - The invalidation granularity is very low